Emulator Issues #4635

 I intentionally designed the new dialog UI to use this behavior, it would be nice if you somehow fixed it accordingly.
 Change RAM to "Do not track RAM updates" (or CPU updates or whatever) or sth ;)

-#26 Updated by stephen.gutknecht almost 9 years ago
+#26 Updated by stephen.gutknecht about 9 years ago

 Wii Sports Bowling and other games I see a huge slowdown and the Mii's render worse, black elements. i7 2.0Ghz with ATI Radeon 11.6 drivers (turbo goes to 2.7Ghz on two of the cores for Dolphin).